glevinson/fundingAndMonitoringInfrastructure/README.md

 ## Implemented by a DAO
 This architecture is being implemented by a DAO which is under development and who's founders I have worked closely with throughout my thesis.
-The DAO is financially backed by [Brevan Howard](https://www.brevanhoward.com/) & Imperial College London.
+The DAO is financially backed by [Brevan Howard](https://www.brevanhoward.com/).
 However, my architecture is not limited to the aforementioned DAO and has been designed so that other DAOs can also straightforwardly implement it.